Case Studies

 What’s Next

 Barndoor now has two levers: their core governance platform and Venn, both running on a single stable foundation.
 Moda Labs continues the partnership, building skills and memory into ToolIQ while maintaining the MCP factory.
+The engagement started as platform acceleration, then became a new revenue stream.

 Let’s build something meaningful.